 Results and Interpretation

-- Add following reagents to these specific compartments
+- Add the following reagents to these specific compartments

 - IND: Put one drop of Kovacs reagent